designedmind/2017/multiple-drafts-overview.md

 > phenomenology are...projected.
 > ([Dennett, 1991](#dennett91a), p.
 127)

-There is also the familiar threat of infinite regress.
+Exactly what the problem with a functional notion of the Theatre is less clear.
+There is the familiar spectre of infinite regress.
 If explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_, then clearly we have a problem.
 But as long as any posited inner agent is strictly simpler than the agent which contains